 - In Brazil, two data collection efforts based on newspaper reports captured 1179 lynching events from 1980 to 2006 (NEV/USP 2007), and 2028 cases with 2579 victims spanning the period from 1945 to 1998 respectively (Martins 2015). - In Guatemala, the United Nations Mission to the Guatemalan Peace Process collected evidence of 577 lynchings with 250 persons killed between 1996 and 2003 (MINUGUA 2000; see Mendoza 2008). - In Mexico, researchers captured 1206 attempted and completed lynchings between 1988 and 2018, with 279 cases in 2018 alone (Rodríguez Guillén and Veloz Ávila 2019).
 State records in Mexico suggest that this might be a low estimate, as in the state of Puebla alone, a government agency recorded 305 lynching incidents between 2017 and 2018, with 42 people killed and 418 "rescued" (Puebla Hoy 2018).
 The report of the National Commission on Human Rights in Mexico further contains figures about lynching prevalence in four regions, drawing on a survey.
 Roughly 16% of the surveyed citizens were aware of a lynching in their locality in the previous 12 months (CNDH 2019, 71). - The 2017 Venezuelan Violence Observatory annual report registered 2.4 people killed in lynchings per week, thus more than 120 lethal victims of lynching (Observatorio Venezolano de Violencia 2018). - In Bolivia, Luna Acevedo (2016) identified 199 lynching events with 373 victims from 2005 to 2011 based on local newspaper reports. - In Colombia, researchers found evidence of 102 lynchings only in the capital Bogotá in the month of August 2014 (Ariza 2019).
 This figure is based on the availability of detailed police reports about citizen arrests.
 The extremely large number of lynching incidents for a short period of time and exclusively focusing on Bogotá suggests that Ariza and his team pick up a lot of small incidents that are not covered in newspapers.
-19 month of August 2014.
-Unfortunately, this kind of information is not available on a wider scale and does not allow for systematic comparison across time and space.

-&lt;sup>19 Ariza and his team study police reports about legal citizen arrests from the mayor's office in Bogotá for the month of August 2014.
+&lt;sup>27 Ariza and his team were able to receive police reports about legal citizen arrests from the mayor's office in Bogotá for the month of August 2014.
 This was the only month that contained sufficient qualitative description of events to classify them as potential lynchings.
-According to their coding criteria, 102 cases (of a total of 1236 citizen arrest cases) constituted lynchings in the
+According to their coding criteria, 102 cases (of a total of 1236 citizen arrest cases) constituted lynchings in the month of August 2014.
+Unfortunately, this kind of information is not available on a wider scale and does not allow for systematic comparison across time and space.